 A really important program is racluster.1.
 This program provides for argus data aggregation, and is the first program that you will want to master in the suite.
 Aggregation is the method used to generate almost every report you will ever want to generating from Argus data.
 If you want the list of active ethernet addresses in a particular VLAN for last Friday, you'll use racluster.1.
 If you are interested in what services are being used on a given host, you'll use racluster.1.
 It is the Swiss Army knife of flow data.

-The primary example is radium.1, which is the argus data distribution node. radium.1 reads and writes argus data, and can process files or streams or both at the same time.
+The primary example is radium.1, the argus data distribution node. radium.1 reads and writes argus data, and can process files or streams or both at the same time.
 Using radium.1 as a starting point is a great way to improve the Argus System group, and avoids the problems of dealing with the Argus data formats, especially encrypted argus data, and wire-line compression.

 The kind of programs that need to be worked on is endless.
 If you're interested, but on your data boots and jump in.